 2.5 Duratec I4 Common Problems

 Jake is a founder of 8020 Media and TuningPro.
 He has over a decade of experience in the automotive industry including parts sales, writing, DIY modifications & repairs, and more.
 Jake is currently converting his N54 to a single turbo and building a Miata track car.
 He’s an experienced, hands-on automotive enthusiast who delivers in-depth, well-researched content.

 With a max output of 175hp, the 2.5 Duratec often gets overlooked due its minimal power.
-While it may not be an engine for a true auto enthusiast, it’s an excellent choice for those looking for a reliable and fuel efficient engine to get from point A to point B. In this guide, we discuss Ford 2.5 Duratec problems and reliability.
+While it may not be an engine for a true auto enthusiast, it’s an excellent choice for those looking for a reliable and fuel efficient engine to get from point A to point B. Despite its good reliable the engine is still subject to a few flaws and issues.
+Some of the most common Ford 2.5 Duratec problems include the transmission, coolant consumption, and power steering system.

+2.5 Duratec I4 Common Problems